 Transcriptomic cytoarchitecture reveals principles of human neocortex organization

-Variation in cortical cytoarchitecture is the basis for histology-based definition of cortical areas, such as Brodmann areas.
-Single cell transcriptomics enables higher-resolution characterization of cell types in human cortex, which we used to revisit the idea of the canonical cortical microcircuit and to understand functional areal specialization.
-Deeply sampled single nucleus RNA-sequencing of eight cortical areas spanning cortical structural variation showed highly consistent cellular makeup for 24 coarse cell subclasses.
-However, proportions of excitatory neuron subclasses varied strikingly, reflecting differences in intra- and extracortical connectivity across primary sensorimotor and association cortices.
-Astrocytes and oligodendrocytes also showed differences in laminar organization across areas.
-Primary visual cortex showed dramatically different organization, including major differences in the ratios of excitatory to inhibitory neurons, expansion of layer 4 excitatory neuron types and specialized inhibitory neurons.
-Finally, gene expression variation in conserved neuron subclasses predicts differences in synaptic function across areas.
-Together these results provide a refined cellular and molecular characterization of human cortical cytoarchitecture that reflects functional connectivity and predicts areal specialization.
+Variation in cytoarchitecture is the basis for the histological definition of cortical areas.
+We used single cell transcriptomics and performed cellular characterization of the human cortex to better understand cortical areal specialization.
+Single-nucleus RNA-sequencing of 8 areas spanning cortical structural variation showed a highly consistent cellular makeup for 24 cell subclasses.
+However, proportions of excitatory neuron subclasses varied substantially, likely reflecting differences in connectivity across primary sensorimotor and association cortices.
+Laminar organization of astrocytes and oligodendrocytes also differed across areas.
+Primary visual cortex showed characteristic organization with major changes in the excitatory to inhibitory neuron ratio, expansion of layer 4 excitatory neurons, and specialized inhibitory neurons.
+These results lay the groundwork for a refined cellular and molecular characterization of human cortical cytoarchitecture and areal specialization.